 Public Input Opportunities

-Citizens have and will continue to have numerous opportunities throughout this update to offer feedback to Keller's city staff, the consultant team that has been tasked with guiding us through this process, and members of Keller's Planning & Zoning Commission and City Council.
+Citizens have and will continue to have opportunities throughout this update to offer feedback to Keller's city staff, the consultant team that has been tasked with guiding us through this process, and members of Keller's Planning & Zoning Commission and City Council.

 April 28, 2018